Have you ever felt the urge to leave?

 Since then, Grand-Mamie has been chilling in Quebec, waiting for our next adventure.
 She’ll need a little TLC this summer, but will be back on the road, stronger than ever, really soon.
 I’m really excited to get back to traveling in my van, especially since I started this new music project.
 It’s called Music with a View and the name says it all.
 I’m looking forward to more mileage with Grand-Mamie in the nearby future, chasing views all over the continent doing what I love the most.

-Follow our adventures on Instagram: @po.zay & @grand.mamie
+Follow our traveling singer and songwriter adventures on Instagram: @po.zay & @grand.mamie